Sphinx Themes: Introduction#

 Before continuing, it is essential to clearly understand what your theme can and can’t change.

-Sphinx takes document source files and renders them as HTML.
+Sphinx takes document source files (either reStructuredText or Markdown) and renders them as HTML.
 You can’t change markup generated from document.
-For example, this section and first two paragraphs written in as
+For example, this section as and first two paragraphs written in reStructuredText as

 What you can and can't change